 With all the fees and other issues outlined above, you may be wondering if you can cut some kind of profit margin with FBA.
-Luckily, Amazon provides an FBA Revenue Calculator that allows you to determine if FBA is even worth it.
+Luckily, Amazon provides a Pricing Calculator and an FBA Revenue Calculator that allows you to determine if FBA is even worth it.

 On the other hand, if you can find lots of lightweight inventory cheaply and easily via clearance sales, store closeouts, or even inheritance auctions, then FBA may be a smart solution for you.